D&D: Five Hidden Worlds Lurking in ‘The Player’s Handbook’

-Dungeons and Dragons connects worlds like an app connects user data and marketing companies.
+Dungeons & Dragons connects worlds like an app connects user data and marketing companies.
 And just like an app, which hides its privacy-raiding proclivities under the guise of making you see what you would look like if you were also wearing a hat and/or sunglasses in the picture you’re about to take, D&D hides its connections to other worlds in plain sight.
-We’re going to stretch this metaphor to its breaking point, open up the EULA, and look a little closer at the items players start with to see what worlds we can find.
+We’re going to stretch this metaphor to its breaking point.
+So let’s open up the EULA, and look a little closer at the worlds hidden in D&D’s trinkets.

-Trinkets are such an interesting part of the game–if an underrated one.
+Trinkets are such an interesting part of the game – if an underrated one.
 Pages 160-161 of the Player’s Handbook provide you with a ton of random objects that all have a story to them.
-Much like some of the flavor items in the Backgrounds–the Sage’s ‘letter from a dead colleague posing a question you haven’t been able to answer’ springs to immediate mind–these all are meant to inject story and inspiration into your game.
-Every player has the option of starting with them, and canny DM’s might roll on or pick from the table to add an extra touch of mystery to a room or treasure hoard.
-You’ll find items like a tiny gnome-crafted music box that plays a song you dimly remember from your childhood, or the deed for a parcel of land in a realm unknown to you.
+These all are meant to inject story and inspiration into your game.
+Every player has the option of starting with one.
+Canny DM’s might roll on the table to add an extra touch of mystery to a treasure hoard.
+You’ll find items like a tiny gnome-crafted music box that plays a song you dimly remember from your childhood.
+Or maybe the deed for a parcel of land in a realm unknown to you.

 One of the things you can find (Item 46 Specifically) is a dead sprite inside a clear glass bottle.